SmartPracticeschool/SBSPS-Challenge-1029-AI-powered-Public-Transport-Management-System/WRITER.md

 ![Static Module Raw](./IMG/R1_1.jpg)

 ### Dynamic Module
-This module help us to adjust the number of buses in real time depending on the strenght of passengers.
+This module help us to adjust the number of buses in real time depending on the strength of passengers.

 **Function**: to predict dynamic changes in static timetable